Applying a static IP to Genetec Cloudlink appliances

 The new password can’t be recovered if lost.
 If you lose your password, perform a factory reset of the unit.

-3. From the homepage, click the Settings tab.
+3. In the Settings section on the portal homepage, click the Network tab.

-4. Under Interfaces, enter the IP configuration for Ethernet port 1, and for Ethernet port 2 if using an isolated network.
+4. In Network settings on the General tab, click Static and enter the IP configuration for Ethernet port 1, and for Ethernet port 2 if using an isolated network.

 Note:

-To add name servers and search domains, you must click Add after each entry.
+To add name servers and search domains in DNS settings, you must click Add after each entry.

 5. Click Save.